vikdiesel/admin-two-vue-bulma-dashboard/README.md

 * Free under MIT License
 * SPA — Single page app
-* Built with VueCLI 3.6
+* Built with Vue CLI 3.6
 * Powered by Buefy
 * SCSS sources with variables
 * More than 17 custom components